Kenny Motsamai: Parole and re-arrest

 On 18 January 2016, Motsamai was set to be released on conditional day parole following a recommendation by the National Council for Correctional Services (NCCS) to the Minister of Justice and Correctional Services, Michael Masutha, however, he refused to sign the papers entailing his parole conditions because he did not understand the legal implications of his parole.
 On 11 July 2016, Motsamai began his six months on day parole.
 He could leave the Boksburg Correction Centre daily at 8am but he had to return before nightfall.
 His movements was monitored via a monitoring device and he could not participate in any political activities.
 The Correctional Supervision and Parole Board granted him full parole on 11 January 2017 with certain conditions, such as his movement still begin monitored, and he was released from prison on the same day.
-He had spent a total of 27 years and eleven months in prison.
+He had spent a total of 28 years in prison.
 He was provided with a low-cost government house in Katlehong and started a car wash with a R40,000 donation pastor Paseka Motsoeneng‚ also known as Prophet Mboro, gave him after his release.
 The business reportedly collapsed a few months later.

 On 9 February 2018, Motsamai was arrested at his house in Katlehong for violating Section 52 (7) of the Correctional Services Act 111 of 1998.
 He had breached the house arrest parole conditions by leaving the Boksburg magisterial district‚ without permission from the Boksburg Community Corrections on 7 February and allegedly lied about going to Hatfield in Pretoria on 8 February to attend to pension matters for his children, when he was allegedly seen addressing a protest at the Department of Military Veterans' headquarters and getting violent with department officials.
 He had been previously warned not to violate his parole conditions.
 Motsamai's lawyer, Andries Nkome, denied that there was a protest at the department's headquarters and said that Motsamai was one of 250 military veterans that wanted to get their benefits from the department.
 Nkome argued that the allegation that he addressed a protest was based on hearsay.
 On 21 March 2018, Masutha took the decision to revoke Motsamai's parole for failing to adhere to his parole conditions.
 He did inform Motsamai of his decision to only incarcerate him for three months, which was significantly lower than the 24 months that the Correctional Supervision Board at the Boksburg Correctional Centre had recommended.
 Motsamai was released from prison in June 2018.